mercyp/CustomGeoCodes/README.md

 # CustomGeoCodes
-Custom Geoocdes for United States
+Custom Geoocdes for United States ot use in Tableau